meowpass/FollowComplexInstruction/README.md

 #### Complex Instruction Synthesis

+To obtain complex instructions:
-To obtain compositional data, we first collect seed instructions from three widely used instruction-tuning datasets.
-Then, we rewrite the instructions to incorporate multiple constraints.
+- First, we collect seed instructions from three widely used instruction-tuning datasets.
+- Then, we rewrite the instructions to incorporate multiple constraints.
 Here, you can complete the whole procedure by running the script `gen_inst.sh`:

 ```shell
 python ../get_data/gen_inst.py \